raspberrypilearning/temperature-log/worksheet.md

 ## What next?

-- If you want to play around more with `matplotlib`, you can have a look at the [Visualising Sorting with Python](https://www.raspberrypi.org/learning/visualising-sorting-with-python/) lessons on the Raspberry Pi website.
+- If you want to play around more with matplotlib, you can have a look at the [Visualising Sorting with Python](https://www.raspberrypi.org/learning/visualising-sorting-with-python/) lessons on the Raspberry Pi website.
 - Why not have a look at the [Getting Started with the Twitter API](https://www.raspberrypi.org/learning/getting-started-with-the-twitter-api/) resource, and have your Raspberry Pi tweet you when the CPU temperature gets too high?